INTERFACE WALKTHROUGH

 The definition file is not stored with the scene because it is more flexible this way.
 This is especially beneficial if working on scenes that share, more or less, the same kinds of passes.

+This menu manages definition files and offline files.
 You can work with definition files by loading, saving, exporting, or importing them in and out of your current definition.
-The Definition File Menu gives you these options.
+You can also load and unload offline files, and access recent scenes (based off the Janus_MAINCONFIG file)

 CMD Line